 “I am beautiful, precious, unique, and it’s not my fault…” Kylie softly murmured to herself.

 Authors Note: I wrote this Fictional Story one afternoon to honour the brilliantly brave women who are fighting and winning the battle against PTSD.
-And to remind us that still in this day and age there are still Kylies.
+And to remind us that still in this day and age there are too many Kylies.
 I would do anything to be their Warriors.
-Blessing to all of you.
+Blessings to all of you.